dimi2/DyAnnotationExtractor/work/documents/Manual.md

 (this will create file with same name in the same directory, with added '.md' suffix)

 Now you have extract of the book which is not 100 but 5-6 pages.
-You can skim just the exported text instead of re-reading entire book.
+So, you can skim just the exported text instead of re-reading the entire book.

 ## Supported Input Formats ##